Virginia has a diversity of people, people who came from different places and cultures dating back 15,000 or so years.

 In 1607, there may have been 13,000 Algonquian-speaking Native Americans within the Coastal Plain territory claimed by Powhatan, and 15,000 Siouan-speaking Monacans/Manahoacs in the Piedmont.
-The separation of the two groups dates back to 200 A.D., based on archeological studies that identify when the "shared ceramic tradition" east and west of the Fall Line diverged and different pottery types emerged.1
+The separation of the two groups dates back to 200 A.D., based on archeological studies that identify when the "shared ceramic tradition" east and west of the Fall Line diverged and different pottery types emerged.
+(Changes in ancient populations can be measured by changes in how they made pottery - though archeologists need to assess if the technology changes evolved from within the existing society, or if a group of strangers migrated into the territory.)1

 In addition, there was an unknown number of Algonquians north of the Rappahannock River watershed outside of Powhatan's control, more Siouan-speaking tribes such as the Tutelo, Occaneechi, and Saponi, plus an unknown number of Iroquoian-speaking tribes in the Blackwater/Nottoway and Cherokees in southwestern Virginia.
 At the time the Europeans arrived, total Native American population may have been 50,000 people within the boundaries of what is now Virginia.2